 The traditions are loads of fun and it’s not just for kids but if you are on a budget, spending loads on costumes and decorations may not be something you can afford.

 Here are over ten tips you can use to celebrate Halloween this year with the costumes and everything while also not breaking the bank.

-If you live in a neighborhood that has a fair amount of kids, you are going to have to spend quite a bit of money on candy this year.
-Coupons can really help this expensive aspect of the holiday and you don't want to have to turn away cute kids in little witch costumes on Halloween!
+If you live in a neighborhood that has tons amount of kids, you are going to have to spend quite a bit of money on candy this year.
+Coupons can really help this expensive aspect of the holiday and you don’t want to have to turn away cute kids in little witch costumes on Halloween!

 The dollar store is a must when it comes to Halloween decor.
 You can get some pretty neat stuff and you cannot beat the price.
 You can also buy some bags of candy for $1 a bag!
 This is a far better price than what you will get anywhere else.

 There is no need to splurge on decorations that not many people will see and that are only going to be used for a week max.
 The same goes for Christmas.
 We want nice things but don’t we want them the whole year round?

 3. Make your own costumes